CreateDatabase Function (Professional Edition Only)

 dbobject A Database object variable.

-dbname A string expression for the name of your new database.
+dbname A string expression1330R89 for the name of your new database.
 It can be a fully qualified path, such as C:\MYDB.MDB.
 The file-name extension, if applicable, is required.
 If your network supports it, you can also specify a fully qualified network path, such as:

 \\MYSERVER\MYSHARE\MYDIR\MYDB